 The front chambers of the eye are filled with clear fluid called aqueous that is produced in one area called the ciliary body and drains out in another area called the angle.
-In glaucoma, the flow through the drainage structure of the eye becomes impaired, and fluid coming into the eye cannot get out, raising the intraocular pressure.
+In glaucoma, the flow through the drainage structure of the eye becomes impaired, and fluid being produced in the eye cannot leave the eye at the same rate, raising the intraocular pressure.

 Many glaucoma patients have what is considered to be normal IOP during the day but it spikes up during the night.
 That means normal exams performed during the day may not identify the problem.
 In others the IOP may never reach abnormally high levels and they are considered to have Normal Pressure Glaucoma.

-Although glaucoma is a treatable, but incurable disease that can cause blindness, this need not happen.
+Glaucoma is a treatable, but incurable disease that can cause blindness.
 If detected in time, it can be treated and precious vision can be preserved.
 Because glaucoma is generally without symptoms until it is too late and some vision is already lost, it is important for everyone to have regular eye exams.

 Many people with glaucoma are unaware they have it until they have significant – and irreversible – vision loss.
 The cause of glaucoma is unknown, but there are several risk factors that increase the chances of developing glaucoma.

 Most glaucoma patients are seen by their eye doctor two to four times a year.
-During these exams, the IOP is measured, and the inner structure of the eye, including the retina, optic nerve head and optic disc, is checked.
+During these exams, the IOP is measured, and the inner structures of the eye, including the retina, optic nerve head and optic disc, are checked.
 Maintaining pressure at the normal level is a primary goal of treatment.

 Other assessments will be necessary at least once a year to give you the best opportunity to avoid further loss of sight.
 For example, a dilated examination is performed to evaluate the optic nerve.
-Periodically, it is also necessary to check the angle of the eye in a test called Gonioscopy.
-This is done to monitor the fluid drainage, which is important in maintaining proper pressure.
+Periodically, it is also necessary to check the angle of the eye in a test called gonioscopy.

-Every several years, Fundus Photos are taken.
+Fundus Photos are another ancillary test to monitor glaucoma.
 These are photographs of the entire inner surface of your eyeball (fundus).
 These photos are vital in documenting any changes and determining if these changes are due to glaucoma or other related problems.

-The Visual Field test is performed at least once a year.
+A visual field test is performed at least once a year.
 This extremely important test tracks the eye’s ability to correctly respond to light on all parts of the retina; areas that are damaged by glaucoma will show no response.
 Visual fields are necessary to determine if there is any damage to the optic nerve that may not be detected by simply looking at it.
-This test, which takes 30 minutes to an hour to perform, is essential to controlling your glaucoma.
+This test is essential to managing your glaucoma.

 The goal of glaucoma treatment is to lower IOP, stop the optic nerve damage and preserve your remaining vision.
 Several kinds of treatment are available to lower IOP.
 These include eye drops, laser therapy, and surgery.

-Eye drop medications lower IOP by either reducing the amount of fluid entering the eye or increasing the amount of fluid exiting the eye.
-There are several different kinds of glaucoma medications, and each differs in terms of both its ability to lower IOP and its potential side effects.
+Eye drop medications lower IOP by either reducing the amount of fluid produced in the eye or increasing the amount of fluid exiting the eye.
+There are several types of glaucoma medications, and each differs in terms of both its ability to lower IOP and its potential side effects.